cloudfoundry/statsd-injector-release/README.md

 1. Send it a metric

-   You can emit statsd metrics to the injector by sending a correctly formatted message to udp port 8125 on the job's [VM](http://operator-workshop.cloudfoundry.org/labs/bosh-ha/).
+   You can emit statsd metrics to the injector by sending a correctly formatted message to the udp port specified by the `statsd_injector.statsd_port` property.
+   This defaults to port 8125 on the job's [VM](http://operator-workshop.cloudfoundry.org/labs/bosh-ha/).

    As an example using `nc`: